-For pitchers, I’ve found that strikeout % and WHIP (walks + hits divided by innings pitched) have the strongest relationship to fantasy performance.
-Because there’s so much variance it’s also important to determine what impact luck may have had on these stats.
+For pitchers, I’ve found that strikeout rate and WHIP (walks + hits / innings pitched) have the strongest relationship to fantasy performance.
+Because there’s so much variance, it’s also important to determine what impact luck may have had on these stats.
 BABIP for batters and xFIP for pitchers can help you determine what a player’s stats should be versus what they currently are.

 Park factors are important as well as anyone who has ever watched a Rockies home game can attest to.
 The main external factor affecting batter performance is air density.
 When the air is dense, there is more resistance on the ball and it doesn’t travel as far.
 When it’s not, players are able to generate more hits and more power.
 The main factors contributing to air density are temperature and elevation.
 Both make the air less dense as they are higher.
 That’s why Coors Field in the “Mile High City” is such a great batter’s park.
 I didn’t have as much luck when I tried the batting cages there though, so it’s not going to make just anyone into the next Barry Bonds.

 The final factor to consider in your projections are lineups.
 Several hours before game time, each team releases their batting order, which tells you exactly who is going to be playing in the game.
 But lineups aren’t just helpful for determining who is playing, but also how many opportunities they will have.
 Much like minutes in the NBA, at-bats are critical to accurate baseball projections.
 Once you know someone’s position in the batting order, at-bats are a lot more predictable than minutes in the NBA, which can be heavily influenced from game to game by coaching decisions.
 But not all No. 6 spots in the order are the same.
 Away teams get more at-bats for the bottom of the order because they get an extra half inning on average.
 Plus in favorable conditions for batting, getting on base is more likely so there are more at-bats in the game.,

 DraftKings vs. FanDuel vs. Yahoo